dreamcatcher-tech/network/ideas/Interpulse/DOS/Top Level State Tree in Apps.md

 ### Wrap all components in a switcher
 Build all components in isolation, then make a wrapper that processes the root element into what the children should receive, rather than that being the responsibility of any higher component.

+### Displaying customers
+They can be navigated to from both the collection and from Routing.
+In routing there is no path, so the display would be a component entirely controlled by the routing component.

+It would walk across the tree and fetch as much of the customer data as was present, then display this in a modal or overlay page

 ### Remote shell control

 ### Proxying commands